 WhichWMATA rules and information

-The quiz post is posted Tuesday afternoon (generally around 3:00 pm) and the answers post is posted Thursday afternoon (generally around 3:00 pm).
+Contests usually run during the second and fourth weeks of each month.
+The quiz post runs on the second and fourth Tuesday (generally around 3:00 pm), and the answers on the following Thursday (generally around 3:00 pm).

 We are on twitter at @whichwmata.
 You can suggest changes or ask questions by tweeting at us (though we don't promise to give you any hints).